-The Therapeutic Goods Administration (TGA) is part of the Australian Government Department of Health and Ageing, and is responsible for regulating therapeutic goods including medicines, medical devices, blood and blood products.
+The Therapeutic Goods Administration (TGA) is Australia's regulatory authority for therapeutic goods including medicines, medical devices, blood and blood products.

 The TGA also collects reports of adverse events associated with medicines and medical devices.
 Monitoring of adverse events allows the TGA to investigate and take action on medicines safety issues.